-Electrical conductivity ranged from 0.274mS/cm at Ki-It Brook to 10.91mS/cm at Wandena North.
+Electrical conductivity ranged from 0.172mS/cm at Ki-It Brook to 07.43mS/cm at Muchea East.
 All but one site exceeded ANZECC guidelines for freshwater lowland rivers of 0.12mS/cm to 0.3mS/cm (Figure 9).
-Ki-it Brook was the only site below the ANZECC guideline on all sampling occasions..
+Ki-it Brook was the only site below the ANZECC guideline on any sampling occasion.
 Although the sites exceeded the guidelines for ecosystem value, the majority of them were within the marginal zone (marginal water is between 0.9mS/cm to 2.7mS/cm), anything above 2.7mS/cm is considered brackish and would be detrimental for irrigation of stone fruit and citrus orchards (Appendix D).
 Therefore, the conductivity is acceptable for current land uses (grazing) but consideration for long term effects on ecological value should also be considered and continued monitoring is essential.
-The exceptions to this included Wandena North (EBN7), Wandena South (EBN 8), Muchea East (EBN10) and Rocky Gully (EBN6) which exceeded the Marginal Zone on all four sampling occasions.
-Wandena Rd (EBN 27) exceeded on three sampling occasions, Rutland Rd (EBN13), Lower Yal Yal (EBN21) and Chandala West (EBN3) exceeded on one sampling occasion.
-Conductivity at these eight sites was brackish on at least one of the sampling occasions, and ranged between 2.80mS/cm (EBN27) and 10.91mS/cm (EBN7).
+The exceptions to this included Wandena North (EBN7), Wandena South (EBN 8), Muchea East (EBN10) and Rocky Gully (EBN6) which exceeded the Marginal Zone on at least 3 sampling occasions.
+Conductivity at these four sites was brackish on at least one of the sampling occasions, and ranged between 2.76mS/cm (EBN6) and 7.43mS/cm (EBN10).
 High conductivity readings were concentrated to the central-east of the Ellen Brook catchment, at the Muchea East and Wandena sub-catchments (Appendix A).

 The results showed that nine out of twenty sites were brackish in 2006.
 In 2007, five out of twentyseven sites were brackish.
 In 2008, eight of the twenty eight sites were brackish.
 In 2009, ten of the twenty seven sites were brackish.
 In 2010 seven of the 27 sites were brackish.
 In 2011, seven out of the 27 sites were brackish.
 In 2012 eight out of the 27 sites were brackish.
+In 2013 only 4 Sites were brackish, this improvement can be attributed to the high winter/spring rainfall.
 The Ellen Brook itself had relatively marginal conductivity readings.
 No site on any sampling occasion of the Ellen brook recorded a brackish conductivity reading.

-Some individual samples taken from Muchea East, Wandena North and Wandena South were unacceptable for milk cows, poultry, irrigation of olives and figs, grapes, tomatoes and lettuce Ellen Brockman Integrated Catchment Group 35

-(Appendix D).
-This is unlikely to effect surrounding landholders as the cattle are for beef production which have a much higher tolerance level, and the nearby chicken farm uses bore water.
+Some individual samples taken from Muchea East, Wandena North and Wandena South were unacceptable for milk cows, poultry, irrigation of olives and figs, grapes, tomatoes and lettuce (Appendix D).
+This is unlikely to effect surrounding landholders as the cattle are for beef production Ellen Brockman Integrated Catchment Group 36 which have a much higher tolerance level, and the nearby chicken farm uses bore water.
 New urban developments have occurred throughout the catchment in the past few years and particularly in these areas of concern, However the land is generally used for small hobby farms, with most landholders using bore water and rain water tanks.